hendricksonsarahl/voluntr/SETUP.md

 ### Python Testing

-To run the python unittests,
+To run the python unit tests,

 1. Make sure you have installed the requirements.txt file to your virtual environment.
 You will need the pytest-flask library to run the tests.